TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Conditions/Index.rst

 As you can see from this example, the line :code:`[GLOBAL]` also is a condition.
 It is built into TypoScript and always returns TRUE.
-The line :code:`[ condition 1 ][ condition 2]` is another condition.
+The line :code:`[ condition 1 ][ condition 2 ]` is another condition.
-If :code:`[condition 1 ][ condition 2]` is TRUE, then the TypoScript in the
-middle would be parsed until :code:`[GLOBAL]` (or :code:`[END]`) resets the conditions.
+If :code:`[ condition 1 ][ condition 2 ]` is TRUE, then the TypoScript in the middle would be parsed until :code:`[GLOBAL]` (or :code:`[END]`) resets the conditions.
 After that point the TypoScript is parsed for any case again.

 .. note::

-   The condition line :code:`[ condition 1 ][ condition 2]` conveys the idea of *two conditions* being set, but from the TypoScript parser point of view the *whole line* is the condition.
-It is in the context of TypoScript Templates that the condition line content is broken down into smaller units (:code:`[ condition 1 ]` and :code:`[ condition 2]") which are individually evaluated and connected by a logical OR before they return the resulting TRUE or FALSE value.
+   The condition line :code:`[ condition 1 ][ condition 2 ]` conveys
+   the idea of *two conditions* being set, but from the TypoScript parser point of view the *whole line* is the condition.
+It is only when the condition is actually evaluated that the line content gets broken down into smaller units (:code:`[ condition 1 ]` and :code:`[ condition 2 ]`) which are individually evaluated and connected by a logical OR before they return the resulting TRUE or FALSE value.
 (That is all done within the class :code:`\TYPO3\CMS\Core\Configuration\TypoScript\ConditionMatching\AbstractConditionMatcher`.

-Here is an example of some TypoScript (from the context of TypoScript Templates) where another text is output if you use the Microsoft Internet Explorer web browser (instead of for example Google Chrome) or use Windows NT as operating system:
+Here is an example of some TypoScript (from the context of TypoScript Templates) where another text is output if you  are logged in or working locally:

 .. code-block:: typoscript